patbarron/norm/README.md

 dated February 2016, located at http://www.glicko.net/ratings/titles.pdf.

-Be aware that the calculation involving norms in events that include an unplayed game is really not tested at all.
+Be aware that the calculation involving norms in events that include an unplayed game doesn't currently work, for reasons I don't yet understand.